 2. I called Pitchfork as a whole sexist because of its admitted and notorious hivemind complex.
 The former editor-in-chief of the publication said that all the writers and contributors discuss an album and then they decide which writer will best be able to reflect Pitchfork groupthink.
 So, yes, an individual writes a review and he or she can assert her or his subjective opinions on ratings somewhat, but her or his review will be a representation overall of the website.

 3. We must remember that sexism does not only have to be conscious.
 I would say most of the time it is often subconscious.
-I am not arguing that the Pitchfork staff is systematically and consciously excluding women from the high echelons of praise—there is no evidence of that (although the male-domination of their staff, 45 out of 50 writers being male, is quite eyebrow-raising; boys’ clubs like Pitchfork are always troublesome; it’s like the government and Hollywood and big business).
+I am not arguing that the Pitchfork staff is consciously excluding women from the high echelons of praise—there is no evidence of that (although the male-domination of their staff, 45 out of 50 writers being male, is quite eyebrow-raising; boys’ clubs like Pitchfork are always troublesome; it’s like the government and Hollywood and big business; their troublesome systems).
 Sexism is sexism is sexism.
 Subconscious sexism has the same result as conscious.
 No female artists have been granted a 10.0 rating from Pitchfork, etc., etc., etc.

 If you want to talk about this more, feel free to ask a question or submit a post.